panzerdp/dmitripavlutin.com/content/posts/097-fetch-async-await/index.md

 });
 ```

 Using decorators, you can easily intercept the requests and make the necessary adjustments.
-What's good in regards of design, both `Fetcher` and `FetchDecoratorBadStatus` are loosely coupled.
+Both `Fetcher` and `FetchDecoratorBadStatus` are loosely coupled.

 Even better, you can wrap your fetcher in as many decorators as you want.
 You can also remove and add decorators without affecting the users of the fetcher.

 ## 7. Summary

 When called, `fetch()` starts a request and right away returns a promise.
 When the request completes, the promise resolves with the response object.
-From the response object you can extract data in any format you need: JSON, Blob, or even raw text.
+From the response object, you can extract data in any format you need: JSON, Blob, or even raw text.

-Because `fetch()` returns a promise, you can greatly simplify the logic of fetching data by using the `async/await` syntax.
+Because `fetch()` returns a promise, you can simplify the logic of fetching data by using the `async/await` syntax.

 In this post, you've found out how to use `fetch()` accompanied with `async/await` to fetch JSON data, handle fetching errors, cancel a request, perform parallel requests, and even how to intercept the requests with custom logic using decorators.